sytzez/site/content/blog/creating-a-compiler-for-compost-using-rust-part-2-syntactic-analysis.md

 Whenever there is a call to a `let`, it's not connected to the definition of that `let` yet.

 This 'meaning' of the code is analysed in the next step called semantic analysis.
+You can read about it in [the next part of this series](/blog/creating-a-compiler-for-compost-using-rust-part-3-semantic-analysis/).